AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Starting the Container

-To start the container you can use docker compose:
+To start the container you can use Docker Compose:

 ```sh
 docker-compose --tlsverify -H $DEVICE_IP:2376 up